 This story appeals to many.
 In two sentences, Jesus sums up one of the unspoken desires of every heart, but we must look a little deeper to see the enteral truth represented.
 It is saying that the kingdom of heaven, which is an eternity in perfect relationship with Yahweh the Lord of the universe, has immeasurable, insurmountable value.
 That this relationship is worth perceivably giving up everything that you have to acquire.
 This goes far beyond just material possessions and also represents surrendering the entirety of your life including your passions, dreams, work, days and relationships.
 So, is it worth the personal sacrifice?

-In this parable it is hard to even consider selling possessions a sacrifice, because what the man gains is incomparably better than anything he ever had before it.
+In this parable it is hard to even consider selling possessions a sacrifice because what the man gains is incomparably better than anything he ever had before it.
 It is important to note that selling everything you have takes time.
-Presumably the man was not able to acquire enough cash in a night to buy the field.
-Think of his family, friends, co-workers, community and everyone that interacted with him in that time.
+Presumably, the man was not able to acquire enough cash in a night to buy the field.
+Think of his family, friends, co-workers, community, and everyone that interacted with him at that time.
 They would have thought he was crazy and been concerned, until the day that he could reveal the treasure he had found.